average-bread/otherwordlydyes/README.md

 # Otherworldly dyes mod

-Adds dyes with unique properties, that's all I guess
+Adds dyes with unique properties, that's all for now, I guess